BORIS + NATASCHA

 A GUIDED MEDITATION ON 21st CENTURY ANXIETY (2007)

-- 5 fabric booths with black paint and bench seats, each with DVD player and monitor, green switch and headphones
+5 fabric booths with black paint and bench seats, DVD player, monitor, green switch, headphones

 Each video guides us into the transcendental depths of suburban paranoia and insecurity.
 The dialogue sways between internal monologue and instructional recording, ill-contained anxiety and painful self-consciousness.
 It’s enough to put me off yoga for a month.

 BORIS + NATASCHA share a fascination with language and the discrepancy of diverse perspectives, which might have come straight from a Chandler novel.

 From mild anxiety to amplified mental distress, it’s a convincing, deeply empathetic political critique.